By making these 10 lifestyle changes, you can lower your blood pressure and reduce your risk of heart disease.By Mayo Clinic Staff

-If you've been diagnosed with high blood pressure (a systolic pressure — the top number — of 140 or above or a diastolic pressure — the bottom number — of 90 or above), you might be worried about taking medication to bring your numbers down.
+If you've been diagnosed with high blood pressure, you might be worried about taking medication to bring your numbers down.

 Lifestyle plays an important role in treating your high blood pressure.
-If you successfully control your blood pressure with a healthy lifestyle, you may avoid, delay or reduce the need for medication.
+If you successfully control your blood pressure with a healthy lifestyle, you might avoid, delay or reduce the need for medication.

 Here are 10 lifestyle changes you can make to lower your blood pressure and keep it down.

-Besides shedding pounds, you should also keep an eye on your waistline.
+Besides shedding pounds, you generally should also keep an eye on your waistline.
 Carrying too much weight around your waist can put you at greater risk of high blood pressure.
-In general:

-- Men are at risk if their waist measurement is greater than 40 inches (102 centimeters, or cm).
+- Men are at risk if their waist measurement is greater than 40 inches (102 centimeters).

-- Women are at risk if their waist measurement is greater than 35 inches (89 cm).
+- Women are at risk if their waist measurement is greater than 35 inches (89 centimeters).

 Eating a diet that is rich in whole grains, fruits, vegetables and low-fat dairy products and skimps on saturated fat and cholesterol can lower your blood pressure by up to 14 mm Hg.
 This eating plan is known as the Dietary Approaches to Stop Hypertension (DASH) diet.